-Join John McWade for an in-depth discussion in this video The power of empty space, part of Before & After: Graphic Design Techniques.
+Join John McWade for an in-depth discussion in this video The power of empty space, part of Learning Graphic Design: Techniques.

 In design, empty space, that's space where nothing is happening, is visual silence.
 And you need it.
 You know, comic timing relies on that little pause while the audience gets it, for the joke to work.
 That pause is empty space.
 You hear silence in music all the time.
 I mean in one minute the air is full of sound and rhythm and then it gets quiet, sometimes silent for a few bars, then it comes back up, you know, with more power than before.
 And just rouses you and the audience.